 Over the past few decades, the County has acquired properties which will be excellent candidates for the preserve program.
 Some of the sites were purchased through grant resources and have development and use restrictions.
 Due to these limitations on development of the parcels, we feel this is the highest and best use for public benefit.
 Allowable activities at the preserves include: Hiking, walking, jogging, wildlife observation, bird watching, educational activities, picnicking, fishing, and canoeing/kayaking.

-The first preserve to open will be the Smith Creek Park Preserve located at 633 Shenandoah Drive- Opening Date TBD.
-The preserve area will be open from 8am until sunset each day.
+The first preserve to open was Smith Creek Park Preserve located at 633 Shenandoah Drive.
+The preserve area is open from 8am until sunset each day.
+The one-mile nature trail is accessible from the existing paved trail at Smith Creek Park.
 No motorized vehicles, including ATV’s are allowed at the preserve.
 Dogs must be kept on a leash at all times.
 Please be alert and aware of your surroundings at all times.
 The preserve is home to wildlife and we want to respect their habitat.
 We will continue to work to reintroduce native plants and expand educational signage as we grow the program.

 If you are interested in assisting with volunteer opportunities associated with our Park Preserves Program, please contact Jodi Rich at firstname.lastname@example.org.